Happy Monday, friends, new and old! If you are new here, please consider following along on Facebook, Pinterest, Bloglovin or Google+ !!

 We were done with painting.

-To finish up, we added a .5″ piece of trim from the top of the cabinet to the crown moulding and caulked around the edges.
+To finish up, we added a .5″ piece of trim from the top of the cabinet to the crown molding and caulked around the edges.

 And, finally, we added a new oval, tilting mirror and a few fun accessories.
 Pretend you don’t see that little tidbit of shelf fun to the left.